kraazie/ag_region_monitor/README.md

 ```

 #### `setupGeofence()`
-Create a circular geofence region for monitoring.
+Create a circular geofence region for monitoring with customizable notifications.

 ```dart
 Future<void> setupGeofence({